 For the protection of our students, teachers and officials, and for reasons related to school safety and school reputation, we expect our students to demonstrate responsible social behavior and to conduct themselves as good citizens when using the internet, whether on or off campus.
-As a result, if we become aware that a St. Gregory Catholic School (STG) student has posted or displayed information on the internet or any social networking site or other website or platform (such as, but not limited to: Instagram, Snapchat, Twitter, Facebook, You Tube, Discord, etc.) that involves inappropriate behavior including but not limited to the use, possession, or distribution of drugs/alcohol, sexual behavior, unauthorized pictures, harassment/hazing/bullying, illegal activities or promoting violence, we will investigate that activity, and that student may be subject to appropriate school disciplinary procedures, up to and including dismissal.
+As a result, if we become aware that a St. Gregory Catholic School (STG) student has posted or displayed information on the internet or any social networking site or other website or platform (such as, but not limited to: Instagram, Snapchat, Twitter, Facebook, You Tube, Discord, etc.) that involves inappropriate behavior, unauthorized pictures, harassment/hazing/bullying, illegal activities or promoting violence, we will investigate that activity, and that student may be subject to appropriate school disciplinary procedures, up to and including dismissal.